TestingResearchIllinois/idoft/auto-update-dataset/python/README.md

-0. We can use ``repoArchivedCheck.py`` to find the archived projects in [pr-data.csv](https://github.com/TestingResearchIllinois/idoft/blob/main/pr-data.csv).
+0. We can use ``repoArchivedCheck.py`` to find archived projects in [pr-data.csv](https://github.com/TestingResearchIllinois/idoft/blob/main/pr-data.csv).

 1. Environment:
     - python3.6